A Coaching Case Study on Emotional Awareness In Coaching

 Game of 6.2 seconds & its relevance:

-In the normal course, the analysis and action to be taken take place through cortex (rational thinking) part of our brain.
-When there is a stress, fear, etc. the “amygdale’s triggered and pressed into action for survival (ensuring the safety) from the danger as perceived.
+In the normal course, the analysis and action to be taken take place through the cortex (rational thinking) part of our brain.
+When there is stress, fear, etc. the “amygdale’s triggered and pressed into action for survival (ensuring the safety) from the danger as perceived.
 The normal time taken is 6.2 seconds for the thalamus to give feedback to amygdale.
 Hence it’s of paramount importance to mention here that allowing 6.2 seconds before initiating our actions or response to the event is extremely critical and needs to be learned with awareness.

 Elements of emotional intelligence

 An element of Emotional Intelligence consists of:

 Knowing one’s internal states, preferences, resources, and intuitions